 He was beaming down the driveway.
 Our usual greeting of huge hugs and European kisses.
 "Kat, This is Monaya, a Defender chick that has been a fan of Bishop and Rock since about month three and the old shop.
 You ready for a truck Monaya?"
 I wanted this woman to be comfortable.
 I had visited with the Defenders for a few minutes, "You seem kinda busy right now, though.
 I'll be back down sometime this week and I'll stop by.
 See you later?"
 We high fived.
 "Yeah, no worries.
 Sounds great.
-Looking forward to it !"
+Looking forward to it!"
 I started to walk back up to my car, "Nice to meet you, Monaya."
 She did the weird shew shew wave.
 I was already in my car driving away.
 "Likewise, enjoy your run!"
 I meant it.
-I felt awful that she had to see her boyfriend with a chick like me standing there in love with the weird spaceships behind your boyfriend.
-Lady, we ogle them together, like two dudes.
-It's just different.
-Mike is a dude and Monaya a hot chick.
+I felt awful that she had to see her boyfriend with a chick like me standing there in love with the weird spaceships behind her boyfriend.
 The phone buzzed six miles later.
 "Where are you?"
 He seemed panicked.

 "I'm 394.
 Are you okay?"
 He sighed.
 "Yeah, thanks for being awesome, it was a really bad time.
 She just got done screaming at me."
 The Facebook group comments in live action.
 "Mike, you can't do this forever.
 Wouldn't it just be easier to say you are a collector, tell them up front."
 He thought I was talking about Defenders, I was talking about those too.
 "What do you mean?"
 This time, I sighed.
 This is not something I like to explain to this kind of guy.
 "You collect things.
 Unavailable women are one of them."
 I could see him at this desk, talking, looking left and right.
 Who me?
 "How did you?..."

-I felt like I was on a Podcast, "I had to rationalize why some dude obsessed with Defenders would say goodbye to a really hot girl who makes pastry and is obsessed with Defenders.
+I felt like I was on a Podcast, "I had to rationalize why a man obsessed with Defenders would say goodbye to a beautiful woman who makes pastry and is obsessed with Defenders.
 It's okay, and I probably wouldn't have been so mad.
 I have needs too ya know.
 I don't think you could chase me up a mountain or actually take a Defender in the places I want to..."
 The smile beaming from his voice, who me?
 "Will you turn around, and we can have beers?"
 I was taking an off ramp already.
 "Yep, but that's it.
 I'm not part of that collection.
 I didn't fit before, I certainly will never fit.
 I'm part of the Defender collection, the timeless people."
 Quickly, "No one has ever done that."
 Exiting off the ramp, "Done what?"
-Turning back on the other side of the ramp, "I got your truck the other day."
+Turning back on the other side of the ramp, "Your truck arrived the other day."